www.CzechClimbing.com

 pilates for climbers

 Maybe you think that Pilates is for joga-mat-carrying, twenty-something single girls who eat granola in the morning and not much else the rest of the day.
-Or maybe you feel it is for gay guys trying to keep their figure right to fit into their tight designer jeans.
-But upon second thought, it could also be for someone trying to get a date with either of the two.
+But Pilates is also a great way to get in shape for climbing.

 Not since the days of Bruce Lee has there been a true master...